Icinga/icinga2/doc/9-icinga2-api.md

 * subscribe to [event streams](9-icinga2-api.md#icinga2-api-event-streams)

-This chapter will start with a general overview followed by detailed information about specific endpoints.
+This chapter will start with a general overview followed by detailed information about specific URL endpoints.

 ### <a id="icinga2-api-requests"></a> Requests